kebasaa/qr_apostilles/README.md

 Document fields should be saved in JSON, with standardised fields for each document type.
 UTF-8 is used for internationalised character encoding.

-The JSON string is then converted to a Base64 string, signed by the issued and encrypted.
+The JSON string is then converted to a Base64 string, signed by the issued, encrypted and compressed.
+Then, a QR code is generated.
 The public key is available openly.

 In the receiving office/country, the QR code can be read, with the document contents verified using the signature.
 Then, the fields are transferred to the receiving country's computer system automatically (thanks to the standardisation) and a new document in that country's format can be issued on the spot.

 In order for the documents to be easily transferrable, the name fields will contain both a simple ASCII (latin alphabet, English) version as is common in passports and identification documents (in the machine-readable strip), and in any set of additional languages for special symbols or scripts.
 Language-specific fields are specified using the ISO 639-3 three-letter language codes.

+As the document QR codes can be readily decrypted and read, it is the responsibility of the document owner who they provide the documents to.

 ## Examples of common documents

+Note that all the name fields can have internationalised versions for special characters/alphabets, as mentioned above

 ### Birth certificate